MateenSeddiqi/TodoListUsingDjango/README.md

          2. Read the Current Todo by the users
          3. Update the Todo by user
          4. Deleting and make completing Todo list by user.
-         5. Make as Complete the Todo by user
+         5. Make as Complete the Todo by users